fireundubh/playwithfire/papyrus-anti-patterns/using-nested-loops.md

 # Using nested loops
 ## Anti-pattern

-The author of the code below uses an outer loop and an inner loop to iterate over and process data.
+The author of the code below uses an outer loop and an inner loop to iterate over and process data in formlists.
 In this example, the inner loop will execute on each item in the outer array.

 ```
 Int i = 0

-While (i < outerArray.Length)
+While (i < DynamicArray.Length)
-	ObjectReference kItem = outerArray[i] as ObjectReference
+	FormList kFormList = DynamicArray[i] as FormList

 	Int j = 0

-	While (j < innerArray.Length)
+	While (j < kFormList.GetSize())
-		Formlist kFormlist = innerArray[j] as Formlist
+		ObjectReference kItem = kFormList.GetAt(j) as ObjectReference

-		If kFormlist.HasForm(kItem)
+		If kFormList.HasForm(kItem)
 			; do stuff
 		EndIf